cresset-template/cresset/README.md

 - `make up` is akin to rebooting a computer.
 The current container is removed and a new container is created from the current image.
-- `make rebuild` is akin to resetting/formatting a computer.
+- `make build` is akin to resetting/formatting a computer.
-The current image is removed and a new image is built from the Dockerfile, after which a container is created from the resulting image.
+The current image, if present, is removed and a new image is built from the Dockerfile, after which a container is created from the resulting image.
 In contrast, `make up` only creates an image from source if the specified image is not present.
 - `make exec` is akin to logging into a computer.